 Kasa’s line of products have been a popular budget option for those seeking affordable smart home devices.
 These smart devices work the same way as other popular ones from big brands – but at a fraction of the cost.

 However some people have an issue with the Kasa application: due to concerns over privacy, and the app frequently requiring your location.
 Because of this, many have wondered if they could get away with not using the app at all.

 Most devices require the use of their respective apps to function.
 Ring needs the Ring app, Arlo needs ArloSecure, etc. – but is this the case with Kasa as well?

-- Many Kasa devices support local control, which means the Kasa app can be skipped… in theory.
+- Many Kasa devices support local control, which means the Kasa application can be skipped… in theory.

 - In practise, unless you are fairly technical, you will still need the app during initial setup.

 - Thankfully though, once setup is complete, you can then skip the Kasa app.